whatmakeart/whatmakeart.github.io/content/art-faq/how-to-write-an-artist-statement.md

 ## Prerequisites

-To complete this tutorial you should be familiar with [Writing](../Writing.md) and it is helpful to be able to use a word processor.
+To complete this tutorial you should be familiar with [Writing](writing.md) and it is helpful to be able to use a word processor.

 ## Instructions

 The first step

-## Futher Reading
+## Further Reading

 ### External Links